Last updated on

 The best thing about this, apart from making others feel good when they are with you, is that YOU will feel good about yourself.
 You can be proud that you act like a good person and uphold your own integrity.

 I hope these six tips will help you find and develop great friendships with others.
+You might also be interested in our other guide on how to make friends in a new city.

 Let me know if you have any questions or thoughts in the comments below!